mps01/StressDetector_flutter/README.md

 - [Click Here To Know More](https://teachablemachine.withgoogle.com/train)

-This app consists of simple material-UI which make it beautiful.
+This app consists of simple material-UI which makes it beautiful.

 ## Getting Started